 Disclaimer:

-The content focuses on President-elect Trump’s tax proposal plans and is intended to provide general information about the potential tax legislation that may be implemented by the future government.
+The content focuses on presidential tax proposal plans and is intended to provide general information about the potential tax legislation that may be implemented by the future government.
 The information provided in this content piece is not intended to serve as legal or tax advice and should not be relied upon as such.
 The prospective potential legislation mentioned in this content piece is subject to change, and there is no guarantee that any proposed legislation will be enacted into law.
 Any action taken based on the information provided in this content piece is at their own risk, and Cherry Bekaert shall not be held liable for any such action taken.

 References